Gluing non-unique Navier-Stokes solutions: Introduction

 Then $\bar{U} \in C^\infty_0(B_1)$ constructed in~\cite{albritton2021non} (see~\eqref{eq:background} above) is an unstable steady state of~\eqref{eq:similaritynavierstokes} with suitable smooth, compactly supported forcing term $\bar{F}$, and the non-unique solutions are trajectories on the unstable manifold associated to $\bar{U}$.

 In this paper, we take the following perspective.
 The force $f$ and one solution $\bar u$ are exactly the ones from~\cite{albritton2021non}.
-They are self-similar, smooth for positive times, and compactly supported inside the domain $\Omega$, which we assume contains the origin.
+They are self-similar, smooth for positive times, and compactly supported inside the domain $\Omega$, which we assume contains the ball of radius $1/2$ centered at the origin.
 Each non-unique solution in~\cite{albritton2021non} constitutes then an ``inner solution" which lives at the self-similar scaling $|x| \sim t^{1/2}$, and this solution can be glued to an ``outer solution" (namely, $u \equiv 0$), which lives at the scaling $|x| \sim 1$.
 The boundary conditions are satisfied by the outer solution.
-The solutions are glued by truncating on an \emph{intermediate scale} $|x| \sim t^{\gamma}$, where $0 < \gamma \ll 1$.
-Let $\eta(x,t) = \eta_0(x/t^{\gamma})$ be a suitable cut-off function with $\eta_0 \equiv 1$ on $B_2$ and $\eta_0 \equiv 0$ on $\R^3\setminus B_3$.
+The solutions are glued by truncating on an intermediate scale $|x| \sim 1/10$.
+Let $\eta(x)$ be a suitable cut-off function with $\eta \equiv 1$ on $B_{1/9}$ and $\eta \equiv 0$ on $\R^3\setminus B_{1/7}$.
 Our main ansatz~is

 where $\bar{u}$ is the compactly supported self-similar solution of the previous work, $\phi$ is the inner correction defined on the whole $\R^3$ (although only the values in $\supp \eta$ matter for the definition of $u$), and $\psi$ is the outer correction defined on the torus.
 Since $\phi$ is the inner correction, it will be natural to track its similarity profile $\Phi$ (we keep the lower and uppercase convention).
+We likewise decompose the pressure